CDCgov/data-exchange-messages/reports/README.md

 7. Report is accepted and recorded.

 ## Scope of Validation
-Verifying that a particular stage and/or action is using an expected report schema is not part of the report validation.
+Verifying that a particular service and/or action is using an expected report schema is not part of the report validation.
 If extra report fields are provided they will not cause the validation to fail.
 Rather, those fields and their values will be recorded verbatim along with the rest of the report.

 ## Validation Library
 PS API is written in Kotlin.
 There are a number of schema validation toolsets available in Java/Kotlin as listed [here](https://json-schema.org/implementations#validators-java).
 For the proof of concept, the PS API will utilize [json-schema-friend](https://github.com/jimblackler/jsonschemafriend).